PSYB19-110 for Psychology BA students at the Eötvös Loránd, University

 Online Statistics Education: An Interactive Multimedia Course of Study by David Lane and colleagues

-Selected chapters from further handbooks and articles on various topics discussed in class (see in the lecture outlines provided via google drive link in Neptun email)...
+Selected chapters from further handbooks and articles on various topics are discussed in class (see in the lecture outlines in the Course Google Drive).